eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `memory_request` - (Optional) - Quantity - MemoryRequest memory request of Cilium agent + operator container. (default: 128Mi).
 - `cpu_request` - (Optional) - Quantity - CPURequest CPU request of Cilium agent + operator container. (default: 25m).
 - `agent_prometheus_port` - (Optional) - Int - AgentPrometheusPort is the port to listen to for Prometheus metrics.<br />Defaults to 9090.
+- `metrics` - (Optional) - List(String) - Metrics is a list of metrics to add or remove from the default list of metrics the agent exposes.
 - `chaining_mode` - (Optional) - String - ChainingMode allows using Cilium in combination with other CNI plugins.<br />With Cilium CNI chaining, the base network connectivity and IP address management is managed<br />by the non-Cilium CNI plugin, but Cilium attaches eBPF programs to the network devices created<br />by the non-Cilium plugin to provide L3/L4 network visibility, policy enforcement and other advanced features.<br />Default: none.
 - `debug` - (Optional) - Bool - Debug runs Cilium in debug mode.
 - `disable_endpoint_crd` - (Optional) - Bool - DisableEndpointCRD disables usage of CiliumEndpoint CRD.<br />Default: false.